Collegiate Affiliation

 Dr. Emily Winderman specializes in the rhetorical study of health and medicine.
-She is attentive to a wide range of historical and contemporary discourses surrounding reproductive healthcare and infectious disease.
+Her research is attentive to a wide range of historical and contemporary discourses surrounding reproductive healthcare and infectious disease.
 Topics of study include including birth control, family planning, abortion care, and birthing practices.
-She generally approaches these topical areas through the theoretical affordances of affect theory and public emotion, rhetorical history, public address, and the reproductive justice framework.
-Specifically, her work asks "what emotions do" in order to constitute, shape, and manage different publics' relationships to health.
+She generally approaches these topical areas through the theoretical affordances of feminist theory, affect theory, rhetorical history, public address, and the reproductive justice framework.

 Educational Background & Specialties